Chakvi Mandeer

 Chakvi Mandeer is an album by Jass Bajwa.
 The album was composed by Gupz Sehra whereas lyrics for the album were penned by Jass Bajwa & Lally Mundi.
 The album was released on record label Panj-aab Records.
-The album also marks as debut for Jass Bajwa.
+The album also marks the debut of Jass Bajwa.

-The album was released on 16 September 2014 on record label Panj-aab Records.
-Jass Bajwa was also nominated for Best Debut Award at PTC Music Awards.
+The album was released on 16 September 2014 on the record label Panj-aab Records.
+Jass Bajwa was also nominated for the Best Debut Award at the PTC Music Awards.